SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 **Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

+**4- New ButtonStyleHelper.java file made**

+I wanted to style the `Begin Playing` button in `startGame()` method declared in Main.java file so I made a separate class file to put the styling code for the button.

+**Location:** This file is located in the BrickGame folder along with all other classes- Main.java, Block.java, Bonus.java etc.

 # Modified Java Classes:
 List the Java classes you modified from the provided code